Riverscapes/RaveAddIn/docs/symbology.md

 weight: 5
 ---

+One of the most important features in RAVE is adding a curated layer to the map symoblized as it was intended by the model or project type owner.
+This is a feature of all flavors of RAVE (ArcRAVE, QRAVE and WebRAVE).
+Unfortunately, each has different standards for how symbology is saved.
+This page is for power-users or Project-Type Curators to customize and implement consistent symbology across all three platforms.

-By default RAVE adds layers to the current ArcMap document using the default symbology.
+By default RAVE adds layers to the map document using the default symbology.
 Rasters are added with a greyscale and vectors with a single symbol using a random color.

 ![Add To Map]({{site.baseurl}}/assets/images/add_to_map.png)

 You can override this behavior and apply specific symbology to different types of layers.
 For example you can use one raster symbolology for DEMs and another for vegetation.
-RAVE does this using ESRI layer files.
-Layer files contain two bits of information.
-First they possess a path to a specific GIS dataset on your computer and second they store the definition of how the dataset should be symbolized.
-RAVE only uses the latter and ignores the path to the dataset itself.
-In this way RAVE can apply the symbology stored in a single layer file to many layers of the same type.
-See the [video demonstration](#video-demonstration) at the bottom of this page to see for how all of this works.
+RAVE does this using  layer files.

 ## Symbology Keys